Long term plan

 Here are some of our areas of provision that enhance learning:

 Autumn Term 1 Theme – All About Me.

-During the first half term we are learning all about ourselves.
-In Science we name body parts and find out about the five senses in practical investigations.
-We will talk about how our senses allow us to observe and understand the world around us.
-In History, we will learn about Louis Braille and how he invented braille for the blind.
-We will explore the difficulties people face when they don’t have one of their senses.
+During the first half term we were learning all about ourselves.
+In Science we named body parts and found out about the five senses in practical investigations.
+We talked about how our senses allowed us to observe and understand the world around us.
+In History, we learned about Louis Braille and how he invented braille for the blind.
+We explored the difficulties people face when they don’t have one of their senses.
 We can’t wait to meet our special visitor who is bringing her guide dog Hope along to meet us, so we can find out more about living without the sense of sight.